JapeWisteria/nix/cheat/cheatsheet.md

 ## Getting help inside the terminal
 <pre><code>
-whatis <command> #gets short info for available shell commands apropos <command> #same as whatis man <command> #help database with more information about the command, including switches whereis <command> #where is the physical application in filesystem
+whatis &lt;command> #gets short info for available shell commands apropos &lt;command> #same as whatis man &lt;command> #help database with more information about the command, including switches whereis &lt;command> #where is the physical application in filesystem
 </code></pre>